blueskychan-dev/Virtual-Computer/README.md

 # What is VC?
 - VC is Program VM are based on QEMU and HAXM, WPHX.
 - VC is better to run linux than other Program VM.
+- VC is Open source on github!

+# How to Install!
+- Download a Installer
+- Click Next
+- Select your cpu.
+- Click Install Now.
+- Install Follow Popup
+- Not done yet i will sleep bye.